-12.8 Evening uses
+12.8 Evening Uses

-- economy.
+- 12.8.1 The Core Strategy supports a healthy evening economy.
 Non-retail uses, where an active street frontage can be maintained, can help maintain the viability and vitality of some of the town centres.
 Uses including those in the evening economy can make a contribution providing appropriate planning conditions or licensing limits any harmful impacts on nearby residential amenity.
 As a minimum an active street frontage entails that the ground floor interior is visible from the street and is the principal means of access. - 12.8.2 Evening economy uses cover a range of leisure activities such as bars, restaurants, cinemas, theatres and arts venues.
 They can all contribute positively to the vitality and vibrancy of town centres.
 They can improve levels of safety and perceptions of personal safety by providing informal surveillance for passers-by.
 However, if not properly managed they can result in adverse effects on local residents due to noise, odours, litter and potentially anti-social behaviour.
 Residential amenity will be a key consideration in any application for an evening use. - 12.8.3 Where appropriate planning conditions or legal agreements will be used to manage hours of operation, noise and fumes from machinery, storage and disposal of refuse, the areas used by customers and any other issues that may need to control the impact of evening uses in order to protect amenity. - 12.8.4 Licensable activities will need to comply with Barnet's Licensing Policy which sets out the council's approach to the control of these activities, for example in particular the cumulative impact of a significant number of licensed premises concentrated in one area.

-Policy DM11: Development principles for Barnet's town centres a: Town centre uses
+Policy DM11: Development principles in the town centres